roybailey/research-kotlin-springboot/rksb-api/rksb-api-generator/README.md

 _Nuggets of Knowledge and Thinking from last people to work on the project._
 _e.g. suggestions for technical debt reduction, simplification or enhancements_

-* Enrich ApiBlueprint object graph to reduce custom model entries for code generation
+* TODO: Enrich ApiBlueprint object graph to reduce custom model entries for code generation
+* TODO: Pass more parameters into generator